Andreeva out after being docked point for racquet throw

 Andreeva saved that point but went on to lose 3-6 7-6 (7-4) 6-2.

-"I didn't throw the racquet, I slipped," she protested to the umpire.
+"I didn't throw the racquet, I slid," she protested to the umpire.

+She did not shake hands with umpire Julie Kjendlie as she left court two in a hurry having previously enthralled fans by her brilliant displays on the big stage.

-The Russian had been two games from victory in the second set before 25th seed Keys tightened up on her errors to set up a quarter-final against second seed Aryna Sabalenka or Ekaterina Alexandrova.
+The Russian had been two games from victory in the second set - leading 4-1 - before 25th seed Keys tightened up on her errors to take it to a tie-break, which she won.

+Andreeva, who hit her leg out of frustration repeatedly in a previous match, could not hide her emotions again at missing out on a golden opportunity and threw her racquet towards her bag.

+She then appeared to throw it again when Keys had brought up deuce at 5-2 in the third set, which earned her a second warning and an automatic point penalty, which gave the American match point.